ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 ~~~
 {: #interactions title="Secure Interactions Model"}

+The interaction model depicted above includes specific time related events from Appendix A of {{I-D.ietf-rats-architecture}}.
+With the identification of these time related events, time duration/interval tracking becomes possible.
-{{interactions}} assumes that some form of time interval tracking is possible between the Verifer PoF and Relying Party PoF.
+Such duration/interval tracking can become important if the Relying Party cares if too much time has elapsed between the Verifier PoF and Relying Party PoF.
+If too much time has elapsed, perhaps the Attestation Results themselves are no longer trustworthy.

-However, there is a simplified case that does not require a Relying Party's PoF.
+Note that while time intervals will often be relevant, there is a simplified case that does not require a Relying Party's PoF in step (3).
-In that second variant, the Relying Party trusts that the Attester cannot be meaningfully changed from the outside during that interval.
+In this simplified case, the Relying Party trusts that the Attester cannot be meaningfully changed from the outside during any reportable interval.
-Based on that assumption, the Relying Party PoF can be safely omitted.
+Based on that assumption, and when this is the case then the step of the Relying Party PoF can be safely omitted.
-In essence, the AR-augmented Evidence is replaced by the stand-alone Attestation Results.

-In the first variant illustrated in {{interactions}}, a Verifier B is often implemented as a code module within the Relying Party.
-In these cases, the role Relying Party and the role Verifier are collapsed in one entity.
-As a result, the entity can appraise both the Attestation Result parts as well as the Evidence parts of AR-augmented Evidence to determine whether an Attester qualifies for connection to the Relying Party's resources.
-Appraisal policies define the conditions and prerequisites for when an Attester qualifies for connection.
+In all cases, appraisal policies define the conditions and prerequisites for when an Attester does qualify for secure interactions.
-In essence, an Attester has to be able to provide all of the mandatory affirming Trustworthiness Claims needed by a Relying Party's Appraisal Policy for Attestation Results, and none of the disqualifying detracting Trustworthiness Claims.
+To qualify, an Attester has to be able to provide all of the mandatory affirming Trustworthiness Claims and identities needed by a Relying Party's Appraisal Policy for Attestation Results, and none of the disqualifying detracting Trustworthiness Claims.

 More details on each interaction step are as follows.
 The numbers used in this sequence match to the numbered steps in {{interactions}}: